If you haven’t seen the Periodic table of Deep Learning Elements yet you can check it out here.

 If you have challenges in defining the right problem for your project, get in touch with our team of Deep Learning professionals by booking a free AI clinic here.

 Here’s where deep learning experts are needed to further analyse the right decision-making for your deep learning project.
-Unfortunately, deep learning solutions are never black and white, and bespoke solutions involving combinations of elements from learning techniques, models and networks need to be assessed to solve your agreed upon problem.
+Unfortunately, deep learning solutions are never black and white.
+As well as this, bespoke solutions involving combinations of elements from learning techniques, models and networks need to be assessed to solve your agreed upon problem.

 Here’s where passing the details of this part of the Periodic Table on to your in-house data science teams or external AI consultants is key.